-- (a) "Affordable housing" means housing available at affordable housing cost, as defined in section 50052.5 of the Health and Safety Code, to lower-income households, or affordable rent, as defined in section 50053 of the Health and Safety Code, to lower-income households, as defined in section 50079.5 of the Health and Safety Code. - (b) "Affordable housing cost" means that for owner-occupied housing, the sales price is restricted for a minimum of 45 years, and 50 years for housing located on tribal trust lands. atwhich the The monthly ownership cost cost, including principal, interest, taxes, insurance, and utilities utilities, equals: - (1) For extremely low-income households, the product of 30 percent times 30 percent of the area median income (AMI) adjusted for family size appropriate for the unit. - (2) For very low-income households, the product of 30 percent times 50 percent of the area median income AMI adjusted for family size appropriate for the unit. - (3) For lower-income households whose gross incomes exceed the maximum income for very low-income households and does not exceed 70 percent of the area median income AMI adjusted for family size, the product of 30 percent times 70 percent of the area median income AMI adjusted for family size appropriate for the unit.
-In addition, for any lower-income household that has a gross income that equals or exceeds 70 percent of the area median income AMI adjusted for family size,it shall be optional for any state or local funding agency to require that affordable housing cost not exceed 30 percent of the gross income of the household. - (4) For moderate-income households, affordable housing cost shall not be less than 28 percent of the gross income of the household, nor exceed the product of 35 percent times 110 percent of area median income AMI adjusted for family size appropriate for the unit.
-In addition, for any moderate-income household that has a gross income that exceeds 110 percent of the area median income AMI adjusted for family size, it shall be optional for any state or local funding agency to require that affordable housing cost not exceed 35 percent of the gross income of the household. - (c) "Affordable rent" means that for rental housing, the rent is restricted for a minimum of 55 years, and 50 years for housing located on tribal trust lands. including lncluding a reasonable utility allowance, rent shall not exceed: - (1) For extremely low-income households, the product of 30 percent times 30 percent of the area median income AMI adjusted for family size appropriate for the unit. - (2) For very low-income households, the product of 30 percent times 50 percent of the area median income AMI adjusted for family size appropriate for the unit.
+- (a) "Affordable housing" means housing available at affordable housing cost, as defined in section 50052.5 of the Health and Safety Code, to lower-income households, or affordable rent, as defined in section 50053 of the Health and Safety Code, to lower-income households, as defined in section 50079.5 of the Health and Safety Code. - (b) "Affordable housing cost" means that for owner-occupied housing, the sales price is restricted for a minimum of 45 years, and 50 years for housing located on tribal trust lands.
+The monthly ownership cost, including principal, interest, taxes, insurance, and utilities, equals: - (1) For extremely low-income households, the product of 30 percent times 30 percent of the area median income (AMI) adjusted for family size appropriate for the unit. - (2) For very low-income households, the product of 30 percent times 50 percent of the AMI adjusted for family size appropriate for the unit. - (3) For lower-income households whose gross incomes exceed the maximum income for very low-income households and does not exceed 70 percent of the AMI adjusted for family size, the product of 30 percent times 70 percent of the AMI adjusted for family size appropriate for the unit.
+In addition, for any lower-income household that has a gross income that equals or exceeds 70 percent of the AMI adjusted for family size, it shall be optional for any state or local funding agency to require that affordable housing cost not exceed 30 percent of the gross income of the household. - (4) For moderate-income households, affordable housing cost shall not be less than 28 percent of the gross income of the household, nor exceed the product of 35 percent times 110 percent of AMI adjusted for family size appropriate for the unit.
+In addition, for any moderate-income household that has a gross income that exceeds 110 percent of the AMI adjusted for family size, it shall be optional for any state or local funding agency to require that affordable housing cost not exceed 35 percent of the gross income of the household. - (c) "Affordable rent" means that for rental housing, the rent is restricted for a minimum of 55 years, and 50 years for housing located on tribal trust lands.
+Including a reasonable utility allowance, rent shall not exceed: - (1) For extremely low-income households, the product of 30 percent times 30 percent of the AMI adjusted for family size appropriate for the unit. - (2) For very low-income households, the product of 30 percent times 50 percent of the AMI adjusted for family size appropriate for the unit.